 While there are only a few pictographs here, the site is notable in that artifacts associated with the Apache culture were found here.
 Four broken bits of pottery, “sherds” to archaeologists, were identified as of the type “Apache Plain”, in the general ware category “Quemado Grayware”.
 Based on this, one assumption is that the pictographs located here were created by the Apache in historic times, which may be supported by one figure that looks vaguely like a horse.
 While horses originated in the New World, they became extinct there at the end of the Pleistocene period, about 10,000 years ago; horses were reintroduced by the first European explorers and colonizers in the 16th century.

-Click the link in the upper right-hand corner of this screen to get a “closer look” at this panel.
+Click this link in the upper right-hand corner of this screen to get a “closer look” at this panel.